swiftlang/swift-evolution/proposals/0382-expression-macros.md

 Additional information could be provided about the actual resolved declarations.
 For example, the syntax node for `.red` could be queried to produce a full declaration name `Color.red`, and the syntax node for `==` could resolve to the full name of the declaration of the `==` operator that compares two `Color` values.
 A macro could then distinguish between different `==` operator implementations.

 The main complexity of this future direction is in defining the APIs to be used by macro implementations to describe the Swift type system and related information.
-It would likely be a simplified form of a type checker's internal representation of types, but would need to maintain stable.
+It would likely be a simplified form of a type checker's internal representation of types, but would need to remain stable.
 Therefore, while we feel that the addition of type information is a highly valuable extension for expression macros, the scope of the addition means it would best be introduced as a follow-on proposal.

 ### Additional kinds of macros

 Expressions are just one place in the language where macros could be valuable.
-Other places could include function or closure bodies (e.g., to add tracing or logging), within type or extension definitions (e.g., to add new member), or on protocol conformances (e.g., to synthesize a protocol conformance).
+Other places could include function or closure bodies (e.g., to add tracing or logging), within type or extension definitions (e.g., to add new members), or on protocol conformances (e.g., to synthesize a protocol conformance).
 A number of potential ideas are presented in the [vision for macros in Swift](https://forums.swift.org/t/a-possible-vision-for-macros-in-swift/60900).
 For each of them, we assume that the basic `macro` declaration will stay roughly the same, but the contexts in which the macro can be used would be different, as might the spelling of the expansion (e.g., `@` might be more appropriate if the macro expansion occurs on a declaration), there would be an attribute on the `macro` declaration that indicates what type of macro it is, and there would be a corresponding protocol that inherits from `Macro` in the `SwiftSyntaxMacros` module.

 ## Revision History